Hamoud-20/Sockit/README.md

 So in summary, it provides an easy way to check IPs, domains, files and URLs for signs of malware using various threat intelligence APIs.
 The color-coded table output makes it easy to quickly identify suspicious entities.

-Hope this helps summarize the key features of the tool!
-Let me know if you have any other questions.
-We don't stop here, the tool will be updated and more features and improvements added Happy threat hunting!
+Happy threat hunting!